 The Northern Research Station has realigned our staff from 37 Research Work Units and Programs into 14 new Research Work Units.

-RWU-4155 is now part of NRS-7, Center for Research on Ecosystem Change.
+RWU-4155 is now part of NRS-7, Northern Forest Science and Applications.

 Provide the scientific foundation for sustainable management of northern forests through research and technology transfer.